-Abu Dhabi’s 75-year oil-production agreement is expiring, leaving the largest U.S. and European oil companies without direct stakes in the onshore crude deposits of OPEC’s fourth-biggest supplier.
+Abu Dhabi’s 75-year oil-extraction agreement is expiring, leaving the largest U.S. and European producers without direct stakes in the emirate’s onshore fields.

-Abu Dhabi National Oil Co. will continue to produce and market oil from the fields through an operating unit, ending its partnership with BP Plc (BP/), Royal Dutch Shell Plc (RDSA), Exxon Mobil Corp.
-(XOM) and Total SA (FP), state-run Emirates News Agency, or WAM, reported today.
+Once the arrangement expires, Abu Dhabi National Oil Co. will produce and sell all crude from the deposits, ending partnerships with BP Plc (BP/), Royal Dutch Shell Plc (RDSA), Exxon Mobil Corp.
+(XOM) and Total SA (FP), the state-run Emirates News Agency reported.

 To contact the reporter on this story: Anthony DiPaola in Dubai at firstname.lastname@example.org

 To contact the editor responsible for this story: Stephen Voss at email@example.com